irbraun/quoats/README.md

 ### Running as a Python Script
 The script used to run the streamlit application can also be tested as a Python script by passing arguments to the script.
 The arguments that can be passed to the `main.py` script are as follows.
 ```
---type -t:     The type of query that should be executed, one of {freetext, keywords, terms}.
+--type -t:     The type of query to perform, one of {freetext, keywords, terms, identifiers}.
 --query -q:    The query string, with formatting depending on the type of query selected.
 --limit -l:    The maximum number of genes to include in the output file.
 --output -o:   The path where the output file should be saved.